Asian Food in Belfast

 What is Pho?

 Pronounced “Fuh”, Pho is a noodle soup dish originating in Vietnam.
-This dish usually consists of beef broth and vegetables as well as noodles with additives such as corriander, chilli oil, sesame seeds, and more.
-A perfect comfort food from the first time you try it.
+This dish usually consists of beef broth and vegetables and noodles with additives such as coriander, chilli oil, sesame seeds, and more.
+It’s a perfect comfort food from the first time you try it.
 It is also considered Vietnam’s national dish.

-As their name suggests, Madame Pho, specialises in providing some of the best Pho in Belfast.
-Beyond their amazing side dishes (and the Bahn Mi) they serve a range of Pho with various protein options.
-Some of the protein options they offer include Irish Beef Brisket, BBQ Pork Neck, and their Vegan option of Tofu, Brocoli and Eggplant served in a Vegan broth.
-They also offer a house special called the Pho King, which includes medium rare beef, beef meatballs, chicken, and prawns.
+As their name suggests, Madame Pho specialises in providing some of the best Pho in Belfast.
+Beyond their fantastic side dishes (and the Bahn Mi), they serve a range of Pho with various protein options.
+Some of the protein options they offer include Irish beef brisket and BBQ pork neck, and their vegan option is tofu, broccoli, and eggplant served in a vegan broth.
+They also provide a house special called the Pho King, which includes medium rare beef, beef meatballs, chicken, and prawns.

 Location: 17 Botanic Ave, Belfast BT7 1JG